Originally published March 2015. Last updated August 2019

 The goals of your first set of campaigns are going to be different from the campaigns that you’ll run later.
 This first set of campaigns has very specific purposes:

-Influencer marketing is hit-or-miss.
-What works for one brand, might not work for yours.
-So you need to experiment with a range of bloggers, some small, some medium, some large, some with super engaged Instagram followings, some with tons of blog comments, etc. This first set of campaigns is all about that AB testing.
+What works for one brand, doesn’t work for all brands.
+So, it’s wise to experiment with a range of bloggers and influencers - some micro, some mid-tier, and macro.
+But they should all have super-engaged Instagram followings, some with tons of blog comments, etc. The first set of campaigns is all about AB testing.

-After you run campaigns on a variety of blogger types, you then need to analyze the results.
+After that, it’s time to analyze the results.
 What worked?
 What didn’t work?
 Where can you improve?
 Did all blogger types work out in terms of ROI?
 If not, which types will you target next time, and which ones will you not pursue?

 Getting a decent ROI is also important.
 While it’s not your top priority during this first set of campaigns, it would be great if you can get enough ROI to at least break even.
 If you are very strategic in your planning, this should be more than possible!